SnapFrames Guide

 Great for 3D cityscapes, canvases, and floating-style displays that may extend above the frame.

-- Artwork glued to the flange
+- Artwork glued to the ridged grip flange

 - Ideal for Micropolitan 3D map art